Our environmental efficiency

 The most essential environmental impacts of our production are related to energy consumption at our foundries.
 We constantly strive for improvements in our energy and materials efficiency and in reducing water consumption, emissions and the amount of waste in our own operations.
 We have also identified environmental risks related to our operations, and we practice precautionary procedures to prevent environmental accidents.

-We have set Group-wide targets for energy-saving and CO2 emissions, as well as for water usage and the amount of waste in our own operations.
+We have set Group-wide targets for energy-saving and CO2 emissions, as well as for water usage and the amount of waste going to landfill.
 We also have created a target for environmental accidents.
 Our target is zero environmental accidents.